paulogdm/ruby-trial/README.md

 ## Questions for Vercel Support

+Should the Gemfile be placed in the project root directory or in the  `api` directory?

-What is the correct “Build Command” and “Output Directory” to run  `bundle update` (in order to install a gem from GitHub) and serve Ruby functions from an  `api` directory?
+What is the correct “Build Command” and “Output Directory” settings to run  `bundle update` (in order to install a gem from GitHub) and serve Ruby functions from an `api` directory?

 When “Build Command” and “Output Directory” are not set, how are Ruby gems installed?
 Does `bundle install` run by default for a Ruby function?
 Why is there no logging of bundler output in the build logs during a default deploy?